TralahM/TralahM.github.io/_posts/2020-12-30-Acceptance-Testing.markdown

 ## Automation
 Acceptance tests should always be automated.
-There is a place for manual testing elsewhere in the software lifecycle, but these kinds of tests should never be manual.
+There is a place for manual testing elsewhere in the software life cycle, but these kinds of tests should never be manual.
 The reason is simple: cost.